 We have obligated ourselves, on behalf of one of our independent retailers, with respect to a \$1.5 million credit facility (the "Credit Facility") comprised of a \$1.1 million revolving line of credit and a \$0.4 million term loan.
 This obligation requires us, in the event of the retailer's default under the Credit Facility, to repurchase the retailer's inventory, applying such purchase price to the retailer's outstanding indebtedness under the Credit Facility.
-Our obligation remains in effect for the life of the term loan which expires in April 2008.
+Our obligation remains in effect for the life of the term loan.
+The original agreement, which expired in April 2008, was replaced with a new agreement with the same terms and conditions which expires in December 2008.
 The maximum potential amount of future payments (undiscounted) that we could be required to make under this obligation is limited to the amount outstanding under the Credit Facility at the time of default (subject to pre-determined lending limits based on the value of the underlying inventory) and, as such, is not an estimate of future cash flows.
 No specific recourse or collateral provisions exist that would enable recovery of any portion of amounts paid under this obligation, except to the extent that we maintain the right to take title to the repurchased inventory.
 We anticipate that the repurchased inventory could subsequently be sold through our retail design center network.

-As of December 31, 2007, the amount outstanding under the Credit Facility totaled approximately \$0.9 million, substantially all of which was outstanding under the revolving credit line.
+As of March 31, 2008, the amount outstanding under the Credit Facility totaled approximately \$1.2 million, of which \$0.9 million was outstanding under the revolving credit line and \$0.3 million under the term loan.
 Based on the underlying creditworthiness of the respective retailer, we believe this obligation will expire without requiring funding by us.
 However, in accordance with the provisions of FASB Interpretation No. 45, Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others, a liability has been established to reflect our non-contingent obligation under this arrangement as a result of modifications made to the Credit Facility subsequent to January 1, 2003.
-As of December 31, 2007, the carrying amount of such liability is less than \$50,000.
+As of March 31, 2008, the carrying amount of such liability is less than \$50,000.